-Camera lens function matters the most even if you have been into the world of vlogging or photographs for many years.
-It doesn’t mean that you have tried all lens.
+The camera lens function matters the most even if you have been into the world of vlogging or photographs for many years.
+It doesn’t mean that you have tried all lenses.
 One bitter reality is that the camera lens is expensive and changing them rapidly will cause a speedy reduction in your money.
 We have already provided unbiased information about the best DSLR lens but we still need to know about different functions or features of the camera lens.

 Here we are going to give you in-depth information about camera lens functions and features that you will keep in mind while making a decision to buy.
 It will help you to get better cameras lens independently and you will be able to make what I called “informed decisions”.

-One of the foremost important function of any camera lens is its Focal Length.
+One of the foremost important functions of any camera lens is its Focal Length.
 It is defined as the distance between the image sensor and lens when the object is in focus.
 Commonly it is mentioned in millimeters, for example, 25mm, 28mm, and 50mm.
-Whereas Zoom Lens are concerned, both type of focal length i.e minimum and maximum, are mentioned for e.g 18–55.
+Whereas Zoom Lens are concerned, both types of focal length i.e minimum and maximum, are mentioned for e.g 18–55.

 Focal length plays a major role and this determines the type of the lens, and what objects it will capture or record.
 The range of focal length varies from a few millimeters and may go up to a meter.
-The following table will help you in a better understanding of focal length, type of lens and common subjects.
+The following table will help you with a better understanding of focal length, type of lens, and common subjects.